 - 1. Shared driveways are encouraged for employment, commercial and mixeduse sites to reduce access points and reduce conflicts with pedestrians. - 2.
 Major driveway entrances to large employment, commercial and mixed-use sites should be defined by landscaping on either side of the driveway and/or by landscaped medians. - 3.
-Private roads and internal driveways required for site circulation shall be designed like streets that are comfortable for pedestrians, cyclists and vehicles.
+Private roads and internal driveways required for site circulation shall be designed to be comfortable for pedestrians, cyclists and vehicles.
 They should be physically defined by raised curbs and, where appropriate, landscaped where they intersect with a parking area or driveway.
 Internal driveways or roads will be used to divide large sites into a grid of blocks and roadways to facilitate safe pedestrian and vehicular movement.
-Internal driveways will be designed to interconnect with adjacent properties to create an overall cohesive and integrated circulation network.

-- 4. Well-articulated and distinct pedestrian walkways should be placed along a building street frontage and linked to public boulevards, public sidewalks, transit stops, trail systems and other pedestrian systems. - 5.
+Internal driveways will be designed to interconnect with adjacent properties to create an overall cohesive and integrated circulation network. - 4.
+Well-articulated and distinct pedestrian walkways should be placed along a building street frontage and linked to public boulevards, public sidewalks, transit stops, trail systems and other pedestrian systems. - 5.
 Pedestrian systems shall incorporate landscaping, pedestrian scale lighting and be defined by distinct materials and/or raised walkways. - 6.
 Loading bays, waste service areas and building utilities/mechanical equipment should be located within a building.
-If permitted outside a building, they shall not be located immediately adjacent to an intersection, will be directed away from a public street, park, river, public open space or residential area or adequately screened if this is not possible. - 7.
-Where outdoor storage is permitted, it shall not be located between a building and a street edge or a building and the intersection of streets.
+If permitted outside a building, they shall not be located immediately adjacent to an intersection, will be directed away from a public street, park, river, public open space or residential area or adequately screened if this is not possible.